Soft Vs Firm Fat (Everything You Need To Know)

 Which Type of Fat Is Easier to Lose?

-Dr. Enrizza Factor, dermatologist at My Eczema Team, says that compared to men, women are more likely to store soft fat in their bellies.
+Dr. Enrizza Factor, a dermatologist at My Eczema Team, says that, compared to men, women are more likely to store soft fat in their bellies.

-Luckily, soft fat is considerably easy to lose.
+Luckily, soft fat is considerably easier to lose.
 With regular exercise and a healthy diet, soft belly fat may melt on its own.

-And by adding regular daily exercises, you can trigger more fat metabolism.
+And by adding regular daily exercises, you can trigger a higher fat metabolism.

 And when you push your body far enough, then your metabolism should end up targeting both soft and hard fat resources.